 - The knowledge that you are supporting the only organization in the world with a mission to preserve and promote the art of Scottish country dancing

 Two Ways to Join:

 - Fill out the online form and either mail/bring in a check or pay online using PayPal (use the links form the online form)

-- Print and fill out a paper membership form (PDF) and mail or bring to class.
+- Print and fill out a paper membership form (PDF - not yet updated for 2017-2018) and mail or bring to class.